-Table 11 - Insurance Administration Fees
+Table 11 - Insurance administration fees

 Type of fee Amount How and when paid Insurance premium varies - refer to the Insurance Guide for more details Charged at the end of the month and deducted from your Account.
-Insurance administration fee (Group Insurance) 10% of the premium Included as part of the premium charged.
-Insurance Administration fee (Retail Policies) \$77 p.a.
+Insurance administration fee (Group Insurance) \$75 p.a.
 Charged at the end of the month and deducted from your Account.
-Insurance establishment fee (Retail Policies only) \$77 Charged at the end of the first month and deducted from your Account.
+Insurance administration fee (Retail policies) \$75 p.a.
+1/12 of the annual fee charged at the end of each month and deducted from your Account.
+Insurance establishment fee (Retail policies only) \$75 Charged at the end of the first month and deducted from your Account on commencement of your cover.
+Insurance payment administration fee Nil Charged at the time of payment of Income Protection benefits and deducted from your Account with each payment.